FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Challenge the artificial intelligence=The alt text (what you see when you hover the mouse over) of "Play with the machine".

-To invite someone to play, give this URL=This appears after you have created a game for a friend (in the "Play with a friend" menu).
+To invite someone to play, give this URL=This appears after you have created a game for a friend (through the "Play with a friend" menu).
 Feel free to translate "URL" as "address", or whatever is most familiar in your language.

 Game Over=This appears in the box when a game ends.